MultiX-Amsterdam/text-data-module/docs/preparation-text-data.md

 - Using the **Similar Words** page: What are some semantic associates for the proper noun "Amsterdam" in the English Wikipedia model?
 Do other models yield different results?
 - Using the **Calculator** page: If "scientist" is related to "science", "artist" is related to what?
 Were you able to find some other nice combinations that did or did not work?
 - Take a look at the **Models** page: Which types of preprocessing were used before training the models?

-[^credit]: Credit: this teaching material is created by [Robert van Straten](https://github.com/robertvanstraten    ) under the supervision of [Yen-Chia Hsu](https://github.com/yenchiah).